An explicit expression of the Luroth invariant: Singular L u roth quartics

+To calculate point 5, we choose an isomorphism $\PP C \cong \PP^3$ mapping the point $Q$ to $(1:0:0:0)$ and apply the following elementary result.

-\item We suppose $Q = (1:0:0:0)$ for simplicity.
-We get an induced coordinatization of $T_Q S$ by sending $(x:y:z)$ to the tangent direction given by the line through $(1:0:0:0)$ and $(1:x:y:z)$.
-Then a point $(x:y:z)$ is a ramification point of the projection $S \rightarrow \PP (T_Q S)$ if and only if the equation $F(1,xt,yt,zt) = 0$ has a double root outside $0$, or in other words if the discriminant of the quadratic polynomial $F(1,xt,yt,zt)/t$ vanishes.
-This discriminant is a homogeneous quartic form in the variables $x,y,z$, which defines the quartic in $\llm_1$ that we were looking for. \end{enumerate} Having generated a sufficiently large database\footnote{10,000 curves over $\QQ$ are available at \url{http://iml.univ-mrs.fr/~ritzenth/programme/luroth/L1Database.m}} of curves in $\llm _1$ by choosing random $6$-tuples $\{p_1 , \ldots , p_6\}$, we can again proceed as in Section \ref{sec:mainalgo}, which quickly yields our results.
+\begin{proposition} Let $S \subset \PP^3$ be a cubic surface containing $Q = (1:0:0:0)$ that is defined by a quaternary cubic form $F \in k[w,x,y,z]$.
+Let $q$ be the projection $S \rightarrow \PP (T_Q S)$ from the point $Q \in S$.
+Then the ramification locus of $q$ is isomorphic to the quartic curve in $\PP^2$ determined by the vanishing of the discriminant of the quadratic polynomial $F(1,xt,yt,zt)/t$. \end{proposition} \begin{proof} Since $S$ is a subscheme of $\PP^3$, we get an induced coordinatization of $T_Q S$ by sending $(x:y:z)$ to the tangent direction given by the line through the points $(1:0:0:0)$ and $(1:x:y:z)$.
+Then $(x:y:z)$ is a ramification point of the projection $S \rightarrow \PP (T_Q S)$ if and only if the equation $F(1,xt,yt,zt) = 0$ has a double root outside $0$, or in other words if the discriminant of the quadratic polynomial $F(1,xt,yt,zt)/t$ vanishes.
+This discriminant is a homogeneous quartic form in the variables $x,y,z$, which defines the plane quartic in $\llm_1$ that we were looking for. \end{proof}